JunhyeokRui/parking_spot_corner_detector/README.md

 ssh dyros@192.168.0.47
 ```

-If you're accessing from external network outside of the lab, you can access vai port 1001: I've forwarded the port 1001 to SSH port 22 for local IP.
+If you're accessing from external network outside of the lab, you can access via port 1001: I've forwarded the port 1001 to SSH port 22 for my laptop.

 ```
 ssh dyros@147.46.19.190 -p 1001